• English

 sons-of-ramesses

 The overall plan of KV 5 is unique and different from any other royal tomb found in the valley.
-Chamber 3 has sixteen pillars, which is much more than any other chamber in the Valley of the King.
-The size of the tomb is another remarkable feature and also the sculpted figure of Osiris at the end of corridor 7 is amongst the other distinct features associated with the tomb KV5.
+Chamber 3 has sixteen pillars, much more than any other chamber in the Valley of the King.
+The size of the tomb is another remarkable feature.
+Also, the sculpted figure of Osiris at the end of corridor 7 is amongst the other distinct features associated with the tomb KV5.

 Related Articles